Class Action Sex Abuse Lawsuits Part 2: Lessons from Covington

 Other posts will discuss the RICO argument, and how class actions lock the courthouse doors for many victims, the illusion of accountability, and IRCPs vs. Class Action Lawsuits

-1 thought on “Class Action Sex Abuse Lawsuits Part 2: Lessons from Covington
+One response to “Class Action Sex Abuse Lawsuits Part 2: Lessons from Covington”

 If the truths about the crimes committed are buried in a class action lawsuit, the safety of children in the future will remain at risk.
 Demand full accountability from those who have aided and abetted heinous crimes against those who cannot protect themselves….a class action is scary stuff.